 1. Goals Are Intrinsic

-It is perhaps accurate then to say, the development of the creative personality is a multidimensional, and often unconscious process within which we execute daily and hourly tasks.
-The autotelic person sets goals on an hourly, daily, weekly basis etc. from an intrinsic rather than extrinsic perspective.
+It is perhaps accurate, then, to say the development of the creative personality is a multidimensional and often unconscious process within which we execute daily and hourly tasks.
+The autotelic person sets goals hourly, daily, weekly, etc., from an intrinsic rather than extrinsic perspective.

-In doing so, the autotelic person continually assesses results, adjusts their actions, and remains consistently aligned with their values.
+In doing so, autotelic people continually assess results, adjust their actions, and remain consistently aligned with their values.
 Therefore, the performer can modify goal-directed effort based on feedback from their observed results.
 Goals are, therefore, intrinsic and self-directed.

 2. Work Is Immersive

-The development of an autotelic personality can be achieved, in part, by becoming totally immersed in our daily work or sport.
-The domain of work within which we choose to engage is less important than the degree to which we engage with it.
+We can develop the aspects of autotelic personality, in part, by becoming totally immersed in our daily work or sport.
+The domain of work within which we engage is less important than the degree to which we engage with it.

-That is not to say that we must grit our teeth and grind it out, forcing things to our will.
-Instead, it’s more to do with dancing or playing with the work than it is toil and laborious effort.
-To languish in mediocrity will eventually lead to boredom, discontent, and what Csikszentmihalyi calls, psychic entropy.
+That is not to say we must grit our teeth and grind it out, forcing things to our will.
+Instead, it has more to do with dancing or playing with the work than toil and laborious effort.
+To languish in mediocrity will eventually lead to boredom, discontent, and what Csikszentmihalyi calls psychic entropy.

 3. Attention Is Unwavering